 Results from Connect Ohio’s analysis could be used to expand high-speed Internet in Gallia County

-COLUMBUS – Connect Ohio staff presented Gallia County officials with information that paves the way for greater broadband access for county residents.
+Columbus, OH.
+(July 25, 2011) – Connect Ohio staff presented Gallia County officials with information that paves the way for greater broadband access for county residents.

 Connect Ohio’s technical outreach team has been working for months and provided a model for broadband expansion that is financially viable and sustainable at a meeting Wednesday in Gallipolis.
 Gallia County officials in attendance include Harold Montgomery, commissioner, Melissa Clark, economic and community development director, Jake Bodimer, economic and community development assistant director, as well as representatives from JB Nets, a local wireless Internet service provider, and Kinglsey Meyer, CIO of Rio Grande University.